AI Paper Screening for Literature Reviews: Save 10+ Hours

 AI Research Platform

 Picture this scenario: You've just conducted a literature search and found 500 potentially relevant papers.
 Using traditional methods, you'd be spending hours of manual screening going through each paper one by one.
-With INRA.AI's Smart Paper Screening, that same task takes just 10-15 minutes while maintaining 95%+ accuracy through our innovative dual-phase screening approach.
+With INRA.AI's Smart Paper Screening, the same triage happens in minutes, cutting manual review time while preserving a documented decision trail for every paper.

 The Paper Screening Bottleneck: A Universal Research Challenge